s1155003185/VCCProjectGeneratorEXE/README.md

 #### Project Workspace
 ##### Note <> means path.
 Support "path".
 If lib and int not stated, then it is a c++ application without dll.
--wsp Workspace, Full Path or Path relative to current directory.
+-w Workspace, Full Path or Path relative to current directory.
 Default Current Directory.
--lib VCCModule c++ dll project directory.
+-l VCCModule c++ dll project directory.
 Path relative to wsp.
 If only dll project, no need to state.
 Mandatory if have UI project.
--int UI project directory.
+-i UI project directory.
 Interface can be CPP, JAVA, SWITF (only CPP support at the moment).
 Path relative to wsp.
 Link lib to UI.
 If UI Project already exists, then just link but create.
 Mandatory if have UI project.
--src Git Source Copy of VCCModule.
+-s Git Source Copy of VCCModule.
 Default Document\VCCProject

 #### Enum to Object (Will generate to UI under same folder)
--typ File Path of Object Type.
+-type File Path of Object Type.
 Path relative to -lib.
 Must only have one enum class.
 If UI has multi libraries, must different name to avoid compile error.
 -obj Path (including subpath) that contains Objects.
 Path relative to -lib.
 Objects must be stated in Object Type enum class.
 -act Path (including subpath) that contains Actions.
 Path relative to -lib.
 -err Path (including subpath) that contains Errors.
 Path relative to -lib.